lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Let's build a Food Delivery program for a restaurant!

-Here are the first **user stories** of our software:
+Here are the first **user actions** of our app:
-- As a user, I can create a meal with its name and its price
+- As an employee, I can add a new meal
-- As a user, I can read all the meals
+- As an employee, I can list all the meals
-- As a user, I can create a customer with its name and its address
+- As an employee, I can add a new customer
-- As a user, I can read all the customers
+- As an employee, I can list all the customers

 **WARNINGS**

 The software is designed for **one restaurant only**, so no need to cater (no pun intended 😉) for a multi-restaurant one (e.g. we don't need a `Restaurant` model).

-The software is designed for **the restaurant's staff only** (back office), so no need to design a login interface for customers.
+The software is designed for **the restaurant's staff only**, so no need to design a login interface for customers.

 Hence,the first components of our software are:
 - **Meals**